kidd000/2026_HumpShaped_Cooperation/README.md

 - **C** -- heatmaps of the mean cooperation rate and of each strategy's steady-state frequency (CC, Hump, AllC, AllD) across `(N, K)`.

-### Figure 3 -- the effect of Hump on cooperation and fitness
+### Figure 3.
+The effect of Hump on cooperation and fitness

 Also from `evolution_simulation`, comparing the full four-strategy runs against three-strategy runs without Hump (`--no-hump`), at `K = 16` and `K = 1`: